stefanbuck/actionhero-auth-example/README.md

-# actionHero auth example
+# actionhero.js auth example

-> Based on Evan Tahler's example [Authentication with actionHero Again](http://blog.evantahler.com/blog/authentication-with-actionHero-again.html).
+> Based on Evan Tahler's example [Authentication with actionhero Again](http://blog.evantahler.com/blog/authentication-with-actionHero-again.html).
 > This module is under development and not yet ready for production use.

 ## Requirements